+Total Number of Shares Purchased as

-Total Number of Shares Purchased Average Price Paid per Share Total Number of Shares Purchased as Part of a Publicly Announced Program April 6th - July 5th 953,074 55.44 953,074 For the year-to-date 1,254,721 55.40 1,254,721
+Total Number of Shares Purchased Average Price Paid per Share Part of a Publicly Announced Program

+April 6th - July 5th 953,074 55.44 953,074

 We repurchased shares under a program announced on December 18, 2014, which authorizes the Company to repurchase up to \$75 million of the Company's outstanding common stock.
 Under the current program, shares may be purchased on the open market, in privately negotiated transactions and under plans complying with Rules 10b5-1 and 10b-18 under the Securities and Exchange Act of 1934, as amended.
 We initiated our repurchase program on March 16, 2015.
 Through July 5, 2015 we purchased 1,254,721 shares of common stock for \$69.5 million under this share repurchase plan.